alexanderLNU/weight-module-alexander-rolf/README.md

 const yourCreatedManager = new WeightCollection()
 ```

-Here you can use the addWeightToCollection method to add it to the collection, and maybe you want to get the lightest weight?
+Here you can use the addWeightToCollection method to addWeightsTogether it to the collection, and maybe you want to get the lightest weight?
 See below for a demonstration:

 ```bash
 yourCreatedCollection.addWeightToCollection(weight1)